Sean Lowe Gets Advice From Nick Viall After ‘The Bachelor’: ‘Stick To Parenting’

-Sean Lowe once participated on The Bachelorette and The Bachelor to find love and throughout his journey on the shows, he found a wife.
-He has become one of the success stories on the show and one can imagine that he’s thankful for how things have turned out for him, especially since he also got a few hosting opportunities from being a famous reality star.
-But at the end of the day, he’s living in Dallas with his wife Catherine and he became a father just last year.
+Sean Lowe once participated on The Bachelorette and The Bachelor to find love, and throughout his journey on the shows, he found a wife.
+He has become one of the success stories on the show, and one can imagine that he’s thankful for how things have turned out for him, especially since he also got a few hosting opportunities from being a famous reality star.
+But at the end of the day, he’s living in Dallas with his wife, Catherine, and he became a father just last year.
 Lowe and his wife had a little son, Samuel.
 However, it sounds like Sean still wants to watch the show and he’s been commenting on Nick Viall’s journey to find love.

-According to a new tweet, Sean Lowe was very active last night and he went above and beyond to get a laugh out of his followers, even if he had to write something rude about his son.
+According to a new tweet, Sean Lowe was very active last night.
+He went above and beyond to get a laugh out of his followers, even if he had to write something rude about his son.
 While many people can see that he was just kidding around, he does make some comments sometimes that can be seen as insensitive.
 And for one of the comments, Nick Viall decided to call him out.

 “Samuel’s crying over here and it’s as if he doesn’t care I’m trying to tweet along to the show.
 Hope my next kid is more considerate,” Sean Lowe tweeted last night as The Bachelor aired on television, to which Nick Viall replied, “Stick to parenting.”